 5. Rent an outfit instead of buying one

 Websites like Rent The Runway are great for special occasions where you really don’t need a sparkly dress for more than one night.
 If you just have to get dressed up, don’t buy a New Year’s Eve outfit.
 Rent it instead.
 You could end up getting an even nicer dress for a fraction of the price.
+Plus, last minute FedEx prices are crazy around that time of year.

 Pro Tip: If you must own your outfit, consider buying it used.
 You could save a lot of money by buying a dress that was worn only once by someone else.